bright/new-www/_posts/2018-04-20-using-typescript-with-redux.md

 ## Connected Components

 One more place we might feel betrayed by Redux is where it actually [binds into React components](https://redux.js.org/basics/usage-with-react).
-Let's use a bit simplified example from Redux guide again:
+Let's use a bit simplified example from the Redux guide again:

 ```jsx
 import { connect } from 'react-redux'